 When it comes to plant digitalization efforts, plant operators are directly involved managing a somewhat daunting list of tasks.
 Factories and industrial facilities can be enormous in size and scope, with high-powered machinery and huge footprints to cover.
 The image of a foreman walking the line, checking dials and readouts, is simply impossible for a facility that covers multiple acres.
 By the time the operator gets to one end of the factory, something at the other end might have already changed.

 Until fairly recently, monitoring a plant’s conditions had to be performed by a team member who was able to be physically close to the machinery and equipment.
 Industrial digitalization and the industrial internet of things have leveraged the falling cost of sensors and expansion of industrial wireless networking to bring that information from every part of a factory floor to the control room.
-A number of plants, in response to huge amounts of ground to cover, have gone as far as developing indoor positioning systems to track equipment on the factory floor.
+Some plant operations, in response to huge amounts of ground to cover, have gone as far as developing indoor positioning systems to track equipment on the factory floor.

 Another advantage of plant digitalization comes from awareness in maintenance needs provided by a thoroughly sensorized facility.
 For example, with inexpensive, networked sensors, every motor on a conveyor belt can be monitored in real-time, alerting operators to developing problems such as excess vibration, increased temperature, or belt slipping.
 Taking a problematic motor off the line during a pause in production might be cheaper than letting it break and have products pile up on the floor if the motor fails.
 Before plant digitalization, many of these issues went unnoticed until they caused equipment failure.